 “Lonely People” opens quietly: acoustic, melodic, the kind of song that doesn’t announce itself too strongly.
 But it builds into a lovely and jangly indie classic.
 The refrain “why don’t you come back round” is blunt without being simple, a genuine plea for real connection over the hollow substitute that social media offers.
 Stuart Stevenson isn’t being clever about the diagnosis.
 He just thinks it’s true and has made a real banger out of it.

 Sbob is Stevenson’s solo project, and “Lonely People” is his fourth single, the fourth track on his album Revelation.
 He plays every instrument and co-produces alongside Ayr-based collaborator Sam Rae.
 Before this he fronted Glasgow band Bob Cuba and recorded as one half of Stelar77, so the craft is well established.
 The solo format strips away the collaborative filter and lets the songs make their case directly.
-It’s a real indie bop, and I’ll be digging into the rest of the album.
+It’s a real indie bop, and on the strength of this one, I’ll be digging into the rest of the album.
+A great single.

 Justin Sconza – What a Beautiful Day